 Under the PRC Constitution (中華人民共和國憲法) and the Law of the PRC of Organization of the People's Courts (中華人民共和國人民法院組織法) which was enacted on July 1, 1979 and last amended on October 31, 2006 and took effect on January 1, 2007, the judicial system in PRC is made up of the Supreme People's Court, the local people's courts, military courts and other special people's courts.
 The local people's courts are comprised of the basic people's courts, the intermediate people's courts and the higher people's courts.
 The basic people's courts may be organized into civil, criminal, and economic tribunals.
 The intermediate people's courts may be organized into divisions similar to those of the basic people's courts, and may be further organized into other special divisions, such as the intellectual property division.
-The people's courts at lower levels are subject to supervision of the PRC and it has the power to supervise the administration of justice by the local people's courts at all levels and all special people's courts.
-The people's people's courts also have the right to exercise legal supervision over the trial activities of people's courts.
+The people's courts at lower levels are subject to supervision of the people's courts at higher levels.
+The Supreme People's Court is the highest judicial organ of the PRC and it has the power to supervise the administration of justice by the local people's courts at all levels and all special people's courts.
+The people's procuratorates also have the right to exercise legal supervision over the trial activities of people's courts.